mmr116/document-search-using-vector-embeddings-openai-rag/README.md

-# An app to generate Vector Embeddings for PDF document, store in the vector database and Search for information with OpenAI language model
+# An application to generate vector embeddings for PDF documents, store them in a vector database, and enable semantic search and information retrieval using OpenAI's language models.

 This project provides a simple web application that enables users to upload a PDF document, generate vector embeddings from its content, and then search for information within the document using a text query.
 OpenAI's embedding and language models are used for creating embeddings and information retrieval.